mattlean/lean-js-app-starter/starters/react-express-mongo-ssr-ts/README.md

 ### Method 2: Docker Development Environment (Recommended)

-This method is the simplest as it only has one prerequisite and has MongoDB and Prisma setup for you.
+This method is the simplest as it only requires Docker.
+You won't even need to worry about installing and configuring Node.js, MongoDB, and Prisma as they are all setup for you inside containers.

 For more information on the Docker dev environment, please read the ["Docker Environments" document in the LJAS docs](https://github.com/mattlean/lean-js-app-starter/blob/v1.0.0-rc/docs/developing/docker-environments.md).

 #### Prerequisites

-The only requirement is [Docker](https://docker.com/get-started).
+The only prerequisite is that you must have [Docker](https://docker.com/get-started) installed.

 This was tested on Docker Desktop 4.20.0, but many other Docker versions should still work.

 #### Step 1.
 Create a `.env` file

-This can be done with the init script in the project root directory:
+This can be done with the init script in the project's root directory:

 ```console
 bash init.sh --skip-build --skip-npm-install --skip-prisma